HerrBigMac/TeslaAmbiente/README.md

 ### Tesla_Dash_Standalone_C6

 Standalone dashboard controller.
 One ESP32-C6 reads both CAN buses and directly drives the dashboard LED strip.
 It also provides the web overlay and OTA update page.

+This standalone firmware is included for builds where you do not want to buy or use the S3XY Strip.
+The ESP32-C6 handles CAN reading, dashboard LED output, the web overlay, and OTA by itself.

 Important functions: